rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 ### 13.4.2 Determining Eligibility for Transfer to LSC

-LSC is the preferred storage location for most types of collection materials and will be the default storage location for newly acquired manuscript and archival collections.
+The LSC is the preferred storage location for most types of collection materials and will be the default storage location for newly acquired manuscript and archival collections after accessioning.

 The following types of materials cannot be sent to the LSC:
 * Fragile materials